Understanding Snoring

 Stop Snoring at the Source

 GMSS targets snoring where it starts - at the tongue.
-By comfortably maintaining the tongue in a forward position, it helps keep your airway open so you can enjoy quieter, uninterrupted sleep.
+By comfortably maintaining the tongue in a forward position, it helps you enjoy quiet, uninterrupted sleep.